 Manager of Housing Services

 Theodore “Ted” Booker serves as the Reclaiming Innocence Project Housing Navigation Specialist at AMAAD Institute.
 He has more than 30 years of administrative, program management, housing, job development, and strategic planning experience in the social services and construction industries.
 In social services, he has worked in the capacity of Program Director, Job Developer, Program Manager, and Strategic Planner.
 In the construction industry, he has worked in the capacity of Placement Officer on the Expo Light Rail Project, Certified Payroll Analyst, and Contract Administrator.
-Twenty-five of those years has been delivering services in Service Planning Area 6 (SPA-6).
+Twenty-five of those years have been delivering services in Service Planning Area 6 (SPA-6).
 Mr. Booker served on the original SPA Los Angeles County Service Planning Area Council participating in community organizing and consensus-building activities.
 Mr. Booker has worked with several target populations e.g., adult males, justice-involved youth and adults, families, and older adults 55 and older.
 Mr. Booker has completed a BA degree in Sociology from Cal-State Los Angeles, an Associates of Arts in Humanities and Social and Behavioral Sciences.

 Lanelle P. Laws, AMFT